ashismo/ashismo.github.com/_posts/spring/2016-03-10-Spring-Boot-Web-Application.md

 </code></pre>

+##### com.ashish.config.WebConfig:
-**com.ashish.config.WebConfig** : This configuration file is useful to run the spring boot application stand-alone or in real tomcat server.
+This configuration file is useful to run the spring boot application stand-alone or in real tomcat server.
 Note that @ComponentScan has not been used.
 Instead it provides aliases to customize the attributes of **@EnableAutoConfiguration** and **@ComponentScan**

 <pre class="prettyprint highlight"><code class="language-java" data-lang="java">
 package com.ashish.config;